 Comment: Jesus did not begin his sermons with, “Let me tell you about how great I am.”
 Nevertheless, in his preaching and teaching, Jesus often taught about himself.
 He taught that he had an extraordinary greatness, and our eternal future hinges on whether we accept him for who he is.
 He is the key to the kingdom.
 We must believe in him before we can experience his forgiveness and life in his kingdom.

 Jesus’ disciples didn’t always understand what Jesus taught.
 He often chided them for being slow of heart and of little faith.
 They did not understand Jesus’ role as Savior until after the resurrection.
-They seem to have misunderstood who he was, despite all the things that he taught.
-And there were some things that he specifically told them to be quiet about until after his resurrection (Mark 9:9).
+They seem to have misunderstood who he was, despite all the things he taught.
+There were some things that he specifically told them to be quiet about until after his resurrection (Mark 9:9).

 After Jesus ascended into heaven and the Holy Spirit empowered the apostles, they understood much more about Jesus and his kingdom.
 They were inspired to see even more clearly that Jesus’ teachings about himself were of supreme importance.
 People can have many misunderstandings about the kingdom and still be saved, but in order for them to experience salvation, it is crucial that they accept Jesus as Lord and Savior.
 He is the most important part of the message.
 People need to know about Jesus.